 Color: Orange and white Color: Orange and white

 Breed: English Setter Breed: English Setter

-MAISEY is very social and friendly, greets people without much hesitation, willingly allows petting from strangers, generally happy to be with people.
-Maisey has not had any training in the past and does not seem to respond to her name or any commands.
+MAISEY is very social and friendly, greets people without any hesitation, willingly allows petting from strangers, generally happy to be with people.
+Maisey has not had any training in the past.
+She does respond to her name and has learned to sit for treats.

 Good with Children:

 MAISEY is very good with children.
 She is sweet and patient.
 Because of some weakness in her back legs and sometimes pain with getting up from sitting, only older children would be appropriate for her.
 She cannot get out of the way quickly and if she were bumped she might lose her balance and struggle a bit, which would not be a fun way to live.